-I. Experience and Qualifications (Goal 7)
+I. Experience and Qualifications (Goal 7 on page 8)

 - a.
 Indicate prior knowledge and experience in describing activities similar in scope and type to those called for in the goals and objectives of this NOFO/RFP. - b.
 Describe how these experiences will contribute to the success of this project if you are awarded the grant. - c.
 Describe the organizational capacity to provide training, TA, Intensive TA, and COPs to ECSE personnel. - d.
-Describe staff who will be hired and their qualifications to carry out grant activities - e.
+Describe staff who will be hired and their qualifications to carry out grant activities. - e.
 Describe the capacity to provide professional development that is racially and culturally responsive and grounded in social justice and equity. - f.
 Describe how professional development needs of project staff will be identified and fulfilled.

 II.
-Quality of Proposed Program (Goals 1-5)
+Quality of Proposed Program (Goals 1-5 on pages 5-8)

 - a.
 Describe how activities will be targeted to meet the professional development needs of ECSE staff to support them with the DEC Recommended Practices and SPP Indicators 6, 7, and 12. - b.
 Describe how activities will be targeted to meet the needs of families of children with disabilities. - c.
 Describe how training topics will be determined and scheduled. - d.
 Describe how Intensive TA and COPs will be determined and scheduled. - e.
 Describe the process the project will take to address trainings and TA by request. - f.
 Describe how the project will maintain a website, including information contained on the website and registration process, and describe how a resource library will be developed and accessed to support the needs of the region. - g.
-Describe the collaboration and coordination to be utilized to provide these services, including ongoing communication with the ISBE Early Childhood Department. - h.
+Describe the collaboration and coordination to be utilized to provide these services, including ongoing communication with the ISBE Early Childhood Development Department. - h.
 Describe the process for publicizing availability of and awarding professional fellowships and family fellowships.

 III.
-Evaluation (Goal 6)
+Evaluation (Goal 6 on page 8)

 - a.
-Describe how ongoing evaluation based on the STAR NET logic model will be completed. - b.
+Describe how ongoing evaluation will be completed to ensure that the professional development system meets the needs of ECSE staff throughout the state. - b.
 Describe how data collected through various evaluation efforts, as described in the NOFO/RFP goals, will support ongoing reflection and planning for training, TA, Intensive TA, use of resources, and other services as outlined in this NOFO/RFP. - c.
 Describe how an end of year summative statewide and regional report will be completed. - d.
 Describe system for maintaining records of participation in professional development, TA, and utilization of library resources.